NVIDIA/warp/docs/installation.rst

     $ python build_lib.py

+Upon success, the script will output platform-specific binary files in ``warp/bin/``.
-This will generate the ``warp.dll`` / ``warp.so`` core library respectively.
-It will search for the CUDA Toolkit in the default install directory.
+The build script will look for the CUDA Toolkit in its default installation path.
 This path can be overridden by setting the ``CUDA_PATH`` environment variable.
 Alternatively, the path to the CUDA Toolkit can be passed to the build command as ``--cuda_path="..."``.
 After building, the Warp package should be installed using:

 .. code-block:: console

     $ pip install -e .

-Which ensures that subsequent modifications to the library will be reflected in the Python package.
+The ``-e`` option is optional but ensures that subsequent modifications to the library will be reflected in the Python package.

 .. _conda:

-Conda environments
+Conda Environments
 ------------------

 Some modules, such as ``usd-core``, don't support the latest Python version.